Ves Peterburg

-A point of special interest was the historic and statistical city digest in V. I. Pokrovsky's feature article, published in the Ves Peterburg in 1901 and 1903).
+A point of special interest was the historic and statistical city digest in V. I. Pokrovsky's feature article, published in the Ves Peterburg in 1901 and 1903.

-From 1910-ths the editors of the directory aimed at the gradual expansion of the territorial coverage of their edition.
+In the 1910s the editors of the directory gradually expanded the territorial coverage of their edition.
 Starting with the closest suburbs, by 1917 they included the information and maps related to the largest cities of the Petrograd gubernia.
 After the soviets resumed the publication of the city directory, they continued this expansion, covering more and more cities of the Leningrad oblast, up to Luga and Gdov.

 Structure

 Governmental institutions

 Until 1917, while the city was the capital of the Russian empire, 'Ves Petrograd' provided its readers with the comprehensive information upon the ministries and the councils, the royal establishments and the State Duma.
 The movement of the capital of the Soviet Russia from Petrograd to Moscow in 1918 coincided with the 4-year suspension of the directory (1918-1921).

-Since 1922 when the city authorities of Petrograd resumed the publication of the directory, it continued the institutional section of the directory, now revealing the new structure of the municipal (soviets), party committees, professional unions and other social organizations.
+In 1922, when the city authorities of Petrograd resumed the publication of the directory, the institutional section of the directory, now covered the new structure of the municipal (soviets), party committees, professional unions and other social organizations.

 Cultural, educational, religious and other non-commercial institutions

 In different periods the relevant information was either included in the first, 'governmental' section, or was concentrated in the separate section of the directory.
-It's noteworthy to mention, that since the very first editions of the Soviet period, 'Ves Leningrad' has been publishing the list of cathedrals and churches, which were taken under the state protection, as the cultural monuments.
-From the 1920s the directories contain a lot information on people education, which help historians to trace its development from the likbez schools for illiterate to many hundreds of schools and tens of universities opened by the end of the First Five-year plan (1927-1932) and later.
+Since the very first editions of the Soviet period, 'Ves Leningrad' published a list of the cathedrals and churches which were taken under state protection as cultural monuments.
+From the 1920s the directories contained information on education, which helps historians to trace its development from the likbez schools for illiterate to many hundreds of schools and tens of universities opened by the end of the First Five-year plan (1927-1932) and later.

 Commercial institutions, industry and finance

 The entries of this section are usually repeated in two subsections, alphabetic by name and by the branch of industry.
-Alongside with thousands of separate commercial advertisings, it provides economic historians with the valuable source of raw data.
-Beyond that, the directory published the special surveys on the city economy, including the turnover of the international trade, where Leningrad played the main role, as the largest port in the USSR.
+Alongside thousands of separate commercial advertisings, it provides economic historians with a valuable source of raw data.
+Beyond that, the directory published special surveys on the city economy, including international trade, where Leningrad played a main role as the largest port in the USSR.

-Those who imagine the Leningrad as the core of the strict government-run economy shall be surprised to see tens, if not hundreds of small collectively owned guilds (artel артели) and cooperatives which continued to function in Leningrad many years after the NEP (the 'new economic policy') was suspended in favour of the 5-year planning.
+Those who imagine the Leningrad as the core of the strict government-run economy will be surprised to see tens, if not hundreds of small collectively owned guilds (artel артели) and cooperatives which continued to function in Leningrad many years after the NEP (the 'new economic policy') was suspended in favour of 5-year planning.

 Doctors, lawyers, etc.

 The personal lists of practitioners in medicine and advocacy are the characteristic feature of the epoch before second world war.
-One should not be surprised to find hundreds of private lawyers, dentists and even obstetricians in Petrograd and Leningrad, for the soviet economy has never been totally government-run.
+There were hundreds of private lawyers, dentists and even obstetricians in Petrograd and Leningrad.